openSUSE/libstorage-ng/doc/alignment.md

 - Choose a region.

-- Set the size of the region, optionally the start of the region.
+- Optionally set the start and/or size of the region.

 - Optionally call align(), always call align() if you changed the start of the region.